mbanon/fastspell/README.md

 sudo apt-get install python-dev libhunspell-dev
 ```

-Before running FastSpell for any of the languages listed as [similar](https://github.com/mbanon/fastspell/blob/main/fastspell/config/similar.yaml), you must have all the [needed Hunspell dictionaries](https://github.com/mbanon/fastspell/blob/main/fastspell/config/hunspell.yaml) for that language.
-For further explanation about how configuration works, [see below](#configuration).
-You can use the `fastspell-download` command to download all the needed files for the default configuration, just run it without arguments:
+To trigger the FastText model download before running fastspell, run:
 ```
 fastspell-download
 ```

+Since version 0.7 all the dictionaries are installed automatically with pip and there is no need to do anything else.
+For further explanation about how configuration works, [see below](#configuration).

 ### Conda
 Also, you can install the conda package: